 Trump plans to classify drug cartels as terrorist organizations

-President Donald Trump will use his authority to designate drug cartels as terrorist organizations, an executive action that's drawn growing support from Republican leaders in recent years.
+President Trump signed an executive order Monday night designating drug cartels as terrorist organizations, an action that's drawn growing support from Republican leaders.

+"People have wanted to do this for years," Trump said, as he signed the order.
+"Mexico probably doesn't want that, but we have to do what's right."

+The order describes drug cartels as posing a "national-security threat beyond that posed by traditional organized crime" and calls for U.S. agencies to begin taking action within two weeks of Monday's signing.

 Under U.S. law, the designation opens a broad array of actions including freezing or seizing assets of individuals or groups accused of aiding the cartels, while also stiffening criminal penalties.
 It could also clear the way for potential military strikes by the Trump administration against criminal organizations in Mexico and elsewhere that are major sources of toxic street drugs, including fentanyl.